flatsurf/exact-real/README.md

 make
 ```

-For best performance run `CXXFLAGS="-O3 -flto" CXX="g++
+For best performance run `CXXFLAGS="-O3 -flto -march=native -mtune=native"
--fno-semantic-interposition" ./configure` instead of `./configure` as this code
+CXX="g++ -fno-semantic-interposition" ./configure` instead of `./configure` as
-greatly benefits from flto inlining.
-(Unfortunately, libtool filters out
+this code greatly benefits from flto inlining.
+(Unfortunately, libtool filters
-`-fno-semantic-interposition` as of early 2019 so we can not pass it as part of
+out `-fno-semantic-interposition` as of early 2019 so we can not pass it as
-`CXXFLAGS`.
-If you are using clang, `-fno-semantic-interposition` does not seem
+part of `CXXFLAGS`.
+If you are using clang, `-fno-semantic-interposition` does
+not seem to be necessary.)
+Do not use `-Ofast` or `-ffast-math` as parts of our
-to be necessary.)
-You might want to add `-g3` to the `CXXFLAGS` which does not
+code rely on IEEE compliance.
+You might want to add `-g3` to the `CXXFLAGS`
-hurt performance but gives a better debugging experience.
-For the best
+which does not hurt performance but gives a better debugging experience.
+For
-debugging experience, you might want to replace `-O3` with `-Og` or even `-O0`
+the best debugging experience, you might want to replace `-O3` with `-Og` or
-but the latter results in very poor performance.
+even `-O0` but the latter results in very poor performance.

 Additionally, you might want to run with configure with ` --disable-static`
 which improves the build time.